Hospitality in a Time of Hate:

 Registration is free for all participants, including meals and materials, thanks in part to a generous grant from the Fellowship in Prayer.
 We hope you can join us and your diverse colleagues on April 5th.

-If you have questions about the Hospitality in a Time of Hate conference, please contact Iman Boukadoum Esq., ICNY’s Director of Community Partnerships, at 212-870-3515, or email@example.com
+If you have questions, please contact Iman Boukadoum Esq., ICNY’s Director of Community Partnerships, at 212-870-3515, or email@example.com

 We are pleased to announce expert speakers, panelists and faith leaders that will be leading key discussions!

 This year’s distinguished keynote speaker will be Donna Lieberman, Esq., who has been the Executive Director of the New York Civil Liberties Union (NYCLU) since 2001.
 Under Ms. Lieberman’s leadership, NYCLU has been widely recognized as one of New York state’s, and indeed, the nation’s, leading voices for freedom, justice, and equality for all.
 Their advocating for those whose rights and liberties have been denied, has made NYCLU a powerful force on the American rights landscape.
 During her tenure, Ms. Lieberman has led NYCLU to numerous victories in diverse areas including: religious freedom, criminal justice reform, marriage equality and in other areas.